Law against Hatred: Prosecution history

 On 12 September 2018, two firefighters from Mérida state, Ricardo Prieto and Carlos Varón, were arrested by military counterintelligence officers after publishing a video in which President Nicolás Maduro is portrayed as a donkey; in it, a firefighter leads a donkey through the station in Mérida while another speaks with the animal as if he were leading the president on one of his official visits.
 On 16 September, Judge Carlos Márquez ordered that they be tried for violation of the Law Against Hatred, being charged with aggravated incitement of hatred.
 The defendants' lawyers said the firefighters made the video as a simple joke, not to incite hatred.
-On 18 September, when journalist Esteban Rojas of Agence France-Presse (AFP) asked Nicolás Maduro about his opinion of the arrests at a press conference, Maduro attacked the journalist.
+On 18 September, when journalist Esteban Rojas of Agence France-Presse (AFP) asked Nicolás Maduro about his opinion of the arrests at a press conference.
+Maduro sharply criticized the journalist, attacking his competence and his professionalism, and implying that he was a puppet for "France", and then refused to address the question.

 The doctor José Alberto Marulanda was arrested on 20 May 2018 by officers of the DGCIM, the day on which presidential elections were held in Venezuela.
 Despite being a civilian, four days later he was presented before military courts in Fort Tiuna, to be charged.
 According to Alfredo Romero, director of Foro Penal, Marulanda was not allowed a defense.
 The military judge charged him with the crimes of treason and instigating hatred.
 During his detention, Marulando has been tortured by officials, reportedly having become deaf in the right ear after being hit over the head, and having lost sensation in his hands.
 By November 2018, six months after his arrest, his hearing had been deferred six times.